runk/redisq/README.md

 ```

 By default queue tries to establish a connection with redis server running on the localhost.
 Otherwise you can change this behaviour by using `options` function.
-Alternatively you can
-provide a ready-to-go *redis* client.

 ```javascript
 redisq.options({redis: {